mohsinalimat/ERPNext-Installation-1/README.md

 Frappe v14 only supports version of python3.10+.

-#### Finally, How we know the installation credentials and project details?
+#### After completing the script fully, How we know the installation credentials and project details?

 /home/{username}/frappe-framework/Project-Details.txt